-Doctors at Memorial rushed her across the street to New York Hospital, where she was placed in a medically induced coma and put on a ventilator for 19 days.
+Doctors at MSK rushed her across the street to New York Hospital, where she was placed in a medically induced coma and put on a ventilator for 19 days.
 The Zimmermans were told by the doctors that they doubted Perry would live through this latest trauma.
 Both of the Zimmermans remember the experiences of this time as being devastating.

 Fortunately, toward the end of the 19 days, Perry’s immune system began to recover enough to fight off the virus.
 It happened to be the week of Christmas, and though they spent it in the hospital, Anne and Larry remember it as their best Christmas ever because Perry became well enough to be taken off the ventilator and removed from the induced coma.

 In the wake of her 19 days on a ventilator, Perry could not initially walk or talk due to the stress and muscle deterioration.
 But within four weeks she had recovered her pre-coma functions, although it took a while for her to get her strength back.

 With Cancer Behind Her and a Whole Lifetime Ahead

 Perry started pre-school in the fall of 2003 — just eight months after she had finished her treatments at MSK — and is now thriving at Resurrection Episcopal Day School (REDS) in Manhattan.
 In her new school, she has developed a very special bond with Laurie Boone Hogen, head of REDS.